svobik7/next-roots/README.md

 # Introduction

 NextRoots is i18n routes generator for the new Next.js APP directory.
-It is an alternative to [officially recommended way](https://beta.nextjs.org/docs/guides/internationalization#routing-overview ) of handling i18n routes in Next.js app.
+It is an alternative to [officially recommended way](https://beta.nextjs.org/docs/guides/internationalization#routing-overview) of handling i18n routes in Next.js app.

 The main idea behind is to generate all localized file-routes (slugs) in advance rather than putting everything into dynamic `[lang]` segment.

-[Read more about benefits](https://dev.to/svobik7/dont-use-dynamic-lang-segment-for-your-i18n-nextjs-routes-3k05 ) of generated i18n routes.
+Read more about [benefits of generated i18n routes](https://dev.to/svobik7/dont-use-dynamic-lang-segment-for-your-i18n-nextjs-routes-3k05).

 > If you are using old Next.js pages directory check [next-roots@v2](https://github.com/svobik7/next-roots/tree/v2).

+Working demo site built on top of next-roots can be seen https://next-roots-svobik7.vercel.app

 ## Table of contents